webgpu/webgpufundamentals/webgpu/lessons/webgpu-matrix-stacks.md

 We added a function `drawObject` that will make a new "objectInfo" (a uniform buffer, and typed array views) if it needs to. `drawObject` takes a context called `ctx` that has the render pass encoder and the current `viewProjectionMatrix`.
 It also takes a matrix and a color.
-It fills out he uniform buffer for this object by multiplying the matrix passed in with the `viewProjectionMatrix` and then sets the bind group to use that specific uniform buffer and calls `draw`.
+It fills out the uniform buffer for this object by multiplying the matrix passed in with the `viewProjectionMatrix` and then sets the bind group to use that specific uniform buffer and calls `draw`.